 Can I Sue My Employer for Damaging My Reputation?

 We will focus on two specific contexts.
 The first is in connection with a job reference.
-If a former employer makes false statements in a reference that they know are false, the employee can sue if they aren't hired and are able to show that the reason they weren't hired was the false reference.
+If a former employer makes statements in a reference that they know are false, the employee can sue if they aren't hired and can show that the reason they didn't get hired was the false reference.

 The second is in connection with a performance review.
-If an employer makes a false statement in a performance review that a co-worker with decision-making authority sees, and the employer knows that the statement is false, an employee can sue if they can show that they suffered economic harm as a result.
+Suppose an employer makes a false statement in a performance review that a co-worker with decision-making authority sees, and the employer knows that the statement is false.
+In that case, an employee can sue if they show they suffered economic harm.

 What Is Defamation?